cnr-isti-vclab/vcglib/apps/metro/readme.txt

 A different scheme is used to sample vertices and edges: vertices are sampled in the straightforward manner, while edges are sampled by uniformly interleaving samples along each edge.

+Three different Spatial indexing structures can be used to find the closest point to a sample, a Statically Allocated Uniform Grid, a Hashed Uniform Grid and a Hierarchy of axis aligned bounding boxes.

 --- Basic usage ---

 Metro is a command-line tool which allows the user to select among different sampling schemes.